 Whichever you choose, the end of your day will be in Reykjavík, where the city once more greets you with all its options of fun.

 If you choose to stay in town, you'll have the chance to travel around the city, enjoy the various museums and locales of interest on your own.
-You could also opt to join a whale watching tour at Reykjavík's Old Harbour where you'll hop aboard a boat to witness the wealth of wildlife that resides in the ocean just off the city's shore.
+You could also opt to join a whale watching tour at Reykjavík's Old Harbour, where you'll hop aboard a boat to witness the wealth of wildlife that resides in the ocean just off the city's shore.

 You could also choose to add the thrill of an ATV adventure to this day.
 In this experience, you will be picked up in Reykjavik and taken to the ATV base camp just outside the city.
-You will then be fitted with necessary gear and given a safety briefing before you take off to explore the countryside in this exhilarating activity.
+You will then be fitted with the necessary gear and given a safety briefing before you take off to explore the countryside in this exhilarating activity.